William1617/Realtime_AudioDenoise_EchoCancellation/README.md

 So you can test project using raw pcm or wav files in varous format.<br/>

 ## USAGE
-You can create multiple instances.
+You can create multiple instances.<br/>
-Please refer to project for detailed usage.
+Please refer to project for detailed usage.<br/>
+Input format of denoise function is 16KHz, fp32 pcm.<br/>

     void tflite_create(trg_engine* engine)
     void trg_denoise(trg_engine* engine, float* samples, float* out, int sampleCount)